This post was updated on July 11, 2022.

 Now that you know when (and why) to use a landing page, here are 10 landing page best practices to help you boost your landing page conversion rates.

-2. Make it visual.
+- Make it visual.
 A big block of text makes for a boring landing page.
-Include a photo, illustration, or video to showcase the benefits of your product.
+Your landing page should be easy to read and accessible for visitors.
+The best way to do this is by including photos, illustrations, and videos to showcase the benefits of your product.
 (Fun fact: Video landing pages can convert at up to 56%!)

-3. Stick to one CTA.
-Over 68% of businesses have 5 or more CTAs or links on their landing page — but research shows that having just one CTA leads to higher conversions.
-Limit distractions with just one CTA.
+- Stick to 1 CTA.
+Over 68% of businesses have 5 or more CTAs or links on their landing page—but research shows that having just 1 CTA leads to higher conversions.
+Limit distractions with just 1 CTA.
 Make it descriptive: Think “Boost your conversion rates now” instead of “Submit form.”

-4. Ditch the navigation.
+- Ditch the navigation.
 Don’t include navigation or an exit link on your landing page; the goal of your page is to keep the user there until they convert.
-Studies show that removing your navigation menu can increase your conversions by 100%.
+Studies show that removing your navigation menu can increase conversions by 100%.

-6. Limit your form fields.
+- Limit your form fields.
 Make it easy for leads to fill out your lead capture form.
-Skip the home address or alternative phone number — only ask for things you 100% need.
+Skip the home address or alternative phone number—only ask for things you 100% need.

-For the most accurate results, test different elements — like your headline, image, body copy, CTA, and form fields — one at a time.
-What works for one audience may not work for another, so be patient and test on.
+For the most accurate results, test different elements—like your headline, image, body copy, CTA, and form fields—one at a time.
+What works for 1 audience may not work for another, so be patient and test on.